 In an information age, it is increasingly important to teach students the skills necessary to locate, use, synthesize, apply, evaluate and share information.
 These skills are in a PreK- 12 continuum as students gain increasing expertise through their school years.
 These information literacy skills are essential for student progress throughout the schooling process and are a vital component of lifelong learning.

-Library Media Advisory Committee
+Instructional Technology and Library Media Advisory Board